matrix-org/matrix-spec-proposals/proposals/3814-dehydrated-devices-with-ssss.md

 Each user has at most one dehydrated device; uploading a new dehydrated device will remove any previously-set dehydrated device.

+The dehydrated device *must* be cross-signed and have a fallback key.

 The client *must* use the public [Curve25519] [identity key] of the device, encoded as unpadded Base64, as the device ID.

 The `device_keys`, `one_time_keys`, and `fallback_keys` fields use the same
 structure as for the [`/keys/upload`] request.

 We add a new optional property to the device keys: `dehydrated`, which is set to `true` for dehydrated devices.
 Defaults to `false`.
-Clients can use this flag to handle the dehydrated device specially.
-For example:
+Clients that support dehydrated devices *must not* encrypt to devices marked as being a dehydrated device if they are not cross-signed.
+Clients can use also this flag to for other purposes, such as:

-- display dehydrated devices differently from normal devices, to avoid confusing from users who do not expect to see another device
+- Display dehydrated devices differently from normal devices, to avoid confusing from users who do not expect to see another device.
-- don't send key forwarding requests to the dehydrated device, since it will not respond to them
+- Don't send key forwarding requests to the dehydrated device, since it will not respond to them.
-- don't send room keys to the dehydrated device if the user has a sufficient number of other devices, with the assumption that if the user logs in to a new device, they can get the room keys from one of their other devices and/or from key backup.
+- Don't send room keys to the dehydrated device if the user has a sufficient number of other devices, with the assumption that if the user logs in to a new device, they can get the room keys from one of their other devices and/or from key backup.
 This will reduce the chances that the dehydrated device